collindching/Learning-Exercises/README.md

-These are my mini-projects: tutorials and small-scale exercises intended for learning specific tools and algorithms.
+These are tutorials and short exercises for learning specific tools and algorithms.
 Within each repo, I explain the learning objectives for each project.

-These projects should require a smaller time commitment and research phase than my typical projects, and are intended for gaining familiarity with specific techniques.
-I may evolve some into larger projects if they're interesting enough.

 ## Mini-projects